nautilus-ops/mcp-center/README.md

 In our Kubernetes cluster, we have deployed various MCP Servers, including both in-house and third-party implementations, each running as independent services.
 Accessing these services currently requires configuring separate `K8s Ingress` or `Service Gateway` for each MCP Server, which increases operational complexity and maintenance overhead.

-To address this, we propose a centralized MCP registry and reverse-proxy service.
+To address this, we propose a centralized MCP registry and reverse-proxy service that enables managed hosting of MCP Servers, which can be deployed either on `Docker` or `Kubernetes`.
 With this centralized service:

-* Service discovery becomes unified, eliminating the need to configure access paths for each MCP Server individually.
+* **Service discovery** becomes unified, eliminating the need to configure access paths for each MCP Server individually.
-* Authentication can be managed consistently across all MCP Servers, enhancing system security.
+* **Authentication** can be managed consistently across all MCP Servers, enhancing system security.
-* Leveraging a plugin system, we can modify or filter MCP Tool parameters, enabling tool-level traceability and monitoring (see issue #7).
+* **Leveraging a plugin system**, we can modify or filter MCP Tool parameters, enabling tool-level traceability and monitoring (see issue [#7](https://github.com/nautilus-ops/mcp-center/issues/7)).
+* **Lifecycle management** of MCP Servers can be standardized, simplifying deployment, scaling, and upgrades.

-This approach improves maintainability and provides a foundation for future features such as unified tracing, auditing, and monitoring.
+This approach improves maintainability, provides a foundation for future features such as unified tracing, auditing, and monitoring, and allows organizations to easily manage and host MCP Servers across different environments.

 ## Architecture
 ![architecture_diagram.png](./docs/assets/architecture_diagram.png)